garyjh126/MLFYP_Project/README.md

     pip install treys
     pip install keras

+Ubuntu 18.04

+Python 3.7.1

 ## Instructions ##

-To review the DQN at optimal performance, go to [this open Jupyter Notebook](https://colab.research.google.com/drive/1L_fNNEGkZcBInyVv-br1gUkMOh7sWYYZ "Named link title"), and click 'Open in Playground'.
-Run all the cells in the notebook and observe the output.
-Rendering can be switched on and off.
+To run the GUI, navigate to [this directory](https://github.com/garyjh126/MLFYP_Project/tree/master/main_files/holdem/GUI "GUI"), and run:

+     python tkinter_gui_application.py

-Alternatively, the code can be run from the DQN.py script [here](https://github.com/garyjh126/MLFYP_Project/tree/master/main_files/holdem "Named link title").
+The code can be run from the DQN.py script [here](https://github.com/garyjh126/MLFYP_Project/tree/master/main_files/holdem "Named link title").
 The Monte-Carlo simulation can also be run here.

 **Example**

      python monte_carlo.py
      python DQN.py

+Alternatively, to review the DQN in google colab, go to [this open Jupyter Notebook](https://colab.research.google.com/drive/1L_fNNEGkZcBInyVv-br1gUkMOh7sWYYZ "Named link title"), and click 'Open in Playground'.
+Run all the cells in the notebook and observe the output.
+Rendering can be switched on and off.

  ### Changing Hyperparameters ###